How to set up and run a do-it-yourself (DIY) shelter when disaster strikes your community

 Organizing a shelter in real time.

-In late 2016, within the span of just one month, three major hurricanes struck the Gulf of Mexico, two earthquakes hit Mexico, and California and Spain both saw devastating wildfires.
+In late 2017, within a short span of time, three major hurricanes struck the Gulf of Mexico, two earthquakes hit Mexico, and California and Spain both saw devastating wildfires.
 These events impacted millions of people and challenged communities, businesses, and governments around the world.
 In response, designers from BBVA partnered with FIT to see what we could do to help.

 The approach relies on research to understand needs and frame the problem-to-be-solved.
 It blends a discovery-based process of “build and learn” with a flexible, collaborative, and creative set of tools.
 A design mindset is strategically focused on discovery, action, and continuous improvement.